Report rips expensive decisions in California wildfire fight

 He also criticized the leadership on the fire, which changed every couple of weeks, for disregarding a pre-attack fire plan drawn up by local, state and federal agencies, tribal leaders, environmentalists and homeowners that included information on protecting historic and cultural sites.

 He said those plans “got chucked out the window” and led to significant losses.
-A homesteader cabin burned to the ground, sacred sites such as burial grounds were plowed over, and a rock where tribal members gave birth was stuck by a bulldozer.
+A homesteader cabin burned to the ground, sacred sites such as burial grounds were plowed over, and a rock where tribal members gave birth was struck by a bulldozer.

 “Lots of efforts went to protect communities that went above and beyond” what was necessary, Nason said.
 “They were acting on the worst-case scenario.”